 Visit the Brownsville Preserve page for additional information to help you plan your trip.

-Most Conservancy owned islands at the Virginia Coast Reserve (VCR) are open to the public for low-impact, non-commercial, recreational day use, such as hiking, bird watching, surf fishing and photography.
+Most TNC owned islands at the Virginia Coast Reserve are open to the public for low-impact, recreational day use, such as hiking, bird watching, surf fishing and photography.
+These include Smith, Myrtle, Mink, Cobb, Rogue, Sandy, Parramore and Revel Islands and the TNC owned portions of Metompkin, Cedar and Hog Islands.

 Little Cobb and Ship Shoal Islands are CLOSED to visitor use at all times for scientific research and safety reasons.

-Visit the Barrier Islands preserve page for additional information, including important seasonal restrictions in place from April through August to protect nesting birds.
+Visit the Barrier Islands preserve page for additional information.

 We work closely with Federal, state, and local partners to achieve our conservation goals.